Location: Khaoyai, Nakornratchasima, Thailand

 Built Area: 635 sqm.

 Construction Cost: 13M baht

-¾ House is a two-story vacation house situated on the sloping grounds of a gated community in Khao Yai, Nakhonratchasima, enveloped by the surrounding mountains of the National Park.
+¾ House is a two-storey vacation house situated on the sloping grounds of a gated community in Khao Yai, Nakhonratchasima, enveloped by the surrounding mountains of the National Park.
 Located on a site with a terrain height difference of four meters, the massing is tiered into two levels to maximize views into the enclosing nature.
-With the intention to promote outdoor living and to blur the indoor-outdoor boundary, a quarter of the 2 main square masses on both levels, are subtracted out to create an inner courtyard, hence its name ¾ House.
+With the intention to promote outdoor living, a quarter of the 2 main square masses on both levels are subtracted out to create an inner courtyard, hence its name ¾ House.